Cloud-SPAN/aws-instances/README.md

 ## 3. Running the Scripts

 Running the scripts requires only the path of the file that contains the names of the instances to create, stop, start or delete.
-Login keys, IPcaddresses and domain names used by the instances are created or deleted automatically.
+Login keys, IP addresses and domain names used by the instances are created or deleted automatically.
 Figure 1 shows a Linux terminal where the scriptcsinstance_create.shhas been run thus (second line in the figure):

 ```
 $ csinstances_create.sh courses/instances-management/inputs/instancesNames.txt